 Note C: Emperor Lake provides the natural pressure to lift water 290ft (88m) high in the Emperor Fountain.
 It was built to impress Tsar Nicholas 1 of Russia who, unfortunately, never came to see it.

 After 250 yards ignore the path coming in at 45 degrees from the left but 50 yards past this you take the left path by the wooden electricity pole.
 Follow this path for about 50 yards to the Hunting Tower (Note D).

 Note D: The Elizabethan Hunting Tower was completed in 1582 to enable the ladies of Chatsworth to watch the hunt in the grounds below.
 Built 400 ft above Chatsworth House it offers magnificent views of Capability Brown's parkland.

-The Hunting Tower to Baslow (2.2 Miles) From the front of the hunting tower go down the wooden steps onto the tarmac path.
+The Hunting Tower to Baslow (2.2 Miles)

+From the front of the hunting tower go down the wooden steps onto the tarmac path.
 Turn left and stay on this path for 400 yards until you see the strange tree formations on the left.
 Soon after the strange trees look out for and take a small path on the right which goes sharply down into the wood (as a reassurance check here you could note the opposite path going up into the wood).
 (Picture 17)

 After about 70 yards this woodland path meets up with the tarmac path again.
 Take this path all the way down the rear of Chatsworth House.
-Go past the house towards the stone bridge at which point you will turn right and head back towards Baslow and the final check- in.
-Note: You don't actually need to go back to the Stone Bridge since Chatsworth is open park land - by all means pick your own short cut back to the homeward path but be careful because some areas of grass are roped off.
+Go past the house towards the stone bridge at which point you will turn right and head back towards Baslow and the final check- out.

---- End --- And lastly...
+And lastly...

-At the home base (last checkpoint) please proceed to the checkpoint station to complete the checking procedures.
+At the home base (Devonshire Arms, Baslow) please proceed to the checkpoint station to complete the checking procedures.
 Your final time will be recorded and you will be given your Certificate of Completion.